blissfuljuan/it342-g01-mid2425/journal.md

 June 4, 2025

 **What I learned today:**
-I learned how to check my current repo status using `git status`.
-It helps me see which files are staged, modified, or untracked.
+I learned how to check the repo status with `git status`, and now I understand the difference between staged and committed files.

 **What I'm still confused about:**
-I’m still not fully clear on the difference between `git fetch` and `git pull`.
+How to undo a commit without deleting local changes.

 June 4, 2025